IMAGO-Catalogues-Jjanes/extractionCatalogs/README.md

 project worked under the direction of Simon Gabay and Béatrice Joyeux-Prunel.

 ## Thanks to
-This project greatly benefited from the active help Simon Gabay, Claire Jahan and Frédérine Pradier
+This project greatly benefited from the active help of Simon Gabay, Claire Jahan and Frédérine Pradier

 ## Licence
 The code is CC-BY.</br>